Wednesday, September 10, 2008

 Lindsey Medeiros

 The Center for Public Integrity has accused the Bush administration of telling 935 "false statements" about Iraq in the two years after September 11, 2001.
-The "false statements" included accusations that the Iraqi government had chemical, bi
+The "false statements" included accusations that the Iraqi government had chemical, biological and nuclear capabilities, had ties with Al-Qaeda, and had been seeking yellow cake uranium in Niger.

 Now it is five years after the U.S. invasion of Iraq.
 The United Nations Assistance Mission for Iraq last estimated that there were 34,452 Iraqi civilian deaths and 36,685 wounded Iraqi civilians in 2006 alone.
-Since 2003, the U.S. military deaths in Iraq hav
+Since 2003, the U.S. military deaths in Iraq have exceeded 4,000.
+The outlook is not positive.

 The administration is, yet again, feeling threatened by a second-rate military in a third world country with a shoddy civilian nuclear program.
 President Bush contends that Iran is a nuclear threat to its allies in the region.
 Strangely, his fears of a nuclear Iran contradict the key judgments of the National Intelligence Estimate (NIE) released in December 2003, which reported, among other things, that "Tehran's decision to halt its nuclear weapons program suggests it's less determined to develop nuclear weapons than we had been judging since 2003...
-Iran may be more vulnerable to influence on the issue than we ju
+Iran may be more vulnerable to influence on the issue than we judged previously."

 Despite this report, last year the Bush administration requested to increase the budget for its covert operations in Iran.
 This apparent contradiction within the upper echelons of the U.S. government is an echo of polices that are 'so 2003,' the same policies that lead us into war in Iraq.